siara-cc/sqlite_micro_logger_c/README.md

 - Length of table script limited to (`page size` - 100) bytes
 - Index creation and lookup not possible (as of now)

+# TODO

+- header checksum always checked
+- no. of records always less than last pos
+- optional to write and check page checksum
+- record length should not exceed remaining page size
+- column length should not exceed remaining record size